-Mergers and Acquisitions in Poland
+Mergers and Acquisitions in Poland | M&A Lawyer Poland

 “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.”
 The words, attributed to Sun Tzu, take on particular weight at the deal table.
 A merger is not the purchase of a commodity.
 It is the fusion of organisms—people, processes, obligations, cultures.
 And like any operation on a living organism, it demands both the surgeon’s vision and the surgeon’s precision.

-Why Mergers Fail
+Why M&A Transactions Fail

 Peter Drucker spent decades observing how corporations grow, combine, and collapse.
 His conclusion was unsparing: “Most acquisitions fail because the acquirer falls in love with the idea of the deal instead of confronting its reality.”

-More than half of all mergers fail to deliver the promised synergies.
+More than half of all mergers and acquisitions fail to deliver the promised synergies.
 The reasons are prosaic.
 Not errors in the financial models.
 Not collusion by competitors.
 Simply: underestimation of the complexity of integration.
 Overlooked legal and tax risks.
 The collision of organizational cultures that looked compatible on paper.

 Due Diligence as Intellectual Discipline